Medieval Roman law: The era of the postglossators

 The postglossators of the 14th century, such as Bartolus de Saxoferato and Baldus de Ubaldis, developed a more mature and deeper legal theory, less closely tied to the ancient texts.
 That gave the law sufficient flexibility to incorporate new concepts.
 For example, the first printed book on insurance was the Roman law treatise On Insurance and Merchants' Bets by Pedro de Santarém (Santerna), written in 1488 and published in 1552.

 Later influence

 Roman law often acted (except in England) as a "common law" (ius commune) that filled the gap where local laws were silent, as well as supplying principles of interpretation for those laws in doubtful cases.
 In this way, Scots law was heavily influenced by Roman law from the 15th century.

 Roman law was in part incorporated in later codifications of continental law such as the Napoleonic Code and hence formed a core of their successors, the civil law systems of modern European and other countries.

 Roman law also had wide influence on Western political theory.
 Questions such as the scope and limits of government and the permissibility of tyrannicide were seen in legal terms and discussed by writers whose primary training was in law.
-These ideas formed the basic of modern constitutionalism, the idea that government should be bound by fixed legal norms.
+These ideas formed the basic of modern constitutionalism, generally "constitutional law" and many elements of its specific rhetoric.

+According to Charles Donahue the difference between procedural and substantive law entered the modern law from medieval Roman law.